 Sandy Mayuga is a shareholder with Keesal, Young & Logan in its Long Beach office.
-He has been a business and transactional lawyer for over 40 years focusing on forming and financing new businesses.
-Sandy has been Peer-Rated “AV Preeminent” by Martindale-Hubbell for several years.
-He has represented clients in all aspects of business and real estate transactions, including formations and organization of corporations, limited liability companies and partnerships, private and public offerings of equity, debt and hybrid securities, mergers and acquisitions, asset-based finance, purchase and leasing of real estate and a broad range of regulatory matters.
+He has been a business and transactional lawyer for over 44 years focusing on forming and financing new businesses.
+Sandy has been Peer-Rated “AV® Preeminent™” by Martindale-Hubbell for several years.
+He has represented clients in all aspects of business and real estate transactions, including formations and organization of corporations, limited liability companies and partnerships, private and public offerings of equity, debt and hybrid securities, mergers and acquisitions, asset-based finance, purchase and leasing of real estate, and a broad range of regulatory matters.

 Sandy is a graduate of the University of Pennsylvania Law School (J.D., 1974) where he earned the Raymond A. Speiser Award for Excellence in Field Research and studied extensively at the Wharton School of Finance and Commerce.
 After law school he earned a Certificate in Private International Law at the Academie du Droit Internationale de la Haye (1974) and a Certificate from the Universite Libres du Bruxelles (1974) in the Law of the European Economic Communities.
 Sandy graduated from the University of California, Santa Barbara with a bachelor of arts degree in political science, magna cum laude, in 1970.

-- Advised and assisted entrepreneurs and domestic and international institutional investors in the formation, financing and changes in control of over 50 depository and non-depository, federally-insured and uninsured, financial institutions, including commercial banks, savings and loans, industrial banks, escrow companies, money transmitters, and mortgage and consumer finance lenders
+- Advised and assisted entrepreneurs and domestic and international institutional investors in the formation, financing and mergers and acquisitions of over 50 depository and non-depository, federally-insured and uninsured, financial institutions, including commercial banks, savings and loans (including one of the earliest Internet only S&L’s), industrial banks, escrow companies, money transmitters, and mortgage and consumer finance lenders

-- Represented California-based savings and loan holding company in several offerings of convertible preferred stock
+- Represented California-based savings and loan holding company and other holding companies in offerings of convertible preferred stock, convertible debt and other securities and assisted them in ”going public”

-- Represented several distressed depository institutions in their efforts to prevent or delay seizure by state and federal financial regulatory authorities, including capital raising efforts and redress through administrative hearings
+- Represented distressed depository institutions in their efforts to prevent or delay seizure by state and federal financial regulatory authorities, including defending institutions, boards and management against regulatory attack, assisting with capital raising efforts and contesting administrative hearings

 - Presentation at the Western Independent Bankers Association Education Summit and Expo, September 20, 2017: “Can You Sleep at Night?
 Managing Technology Vendor Risk”

-- Presentations to business and industry trade groups on various topics, including mergers and acquisitions, international transactions, formation of banks and due diligence and negotiation of technology services agreements
+- Presentations to banking, business and industry trade groups on various topics, including mergers and acquisitions, doing business abroad and international transactions, formation of banks and due diligence and negotiation of technology services agreements